Mary MacKillop: Early life and career

+MacKillop's mother, Flora, was killed on 30 May 1886 when the steamer SS Ly-ee-Moon ran aground and sank at Green Cape on the Far South Coast of New South Wales.

 MacKillop was educated at private schools and by her father.
 She received her First Holy Communion on 15 August 1850 at the age of nine.
 In February 1851, Alexander MacKillop left his family behind after having mortgaged the farm and their livelihood and made a trip to Scotland lasting some 17 months.
 Throughout his life he was a loving father and husband but not successful as either a farmer or gold prospector.
 Consequently, the family faced many hardships.

 MacKillop started work at the age of 16 as a clerk in a stationery store in Melbourne.
-To provide for her needy family, in 1860 she took a job as governess at the estate of her aunt and uncle, Alexander and Margaret MacKillop Cameron in Penola, South Australia where she was to look after their children and teach them.
+To provide for her needy family, in 1860 she took a job as governess at the estate of her aunt and uncle, Margaret MacKillop Cameron and Alexander Cameron in Penola, South Australia, where she was to look after their children and teach them.
 Already set on helping the poor whenever possible, she included the other farm children on the Cameron estate as well.
 This brought her into contact with Fr Julian Tenison-Woods, who had been the parish priest in the south east since his ordination to the priesthood in 1857 after completing his studies at Sevenhill.

 MacKillop stayed for two years with the Camerons before accepting a job teaching the children of Portland, Victoria in 1862.
 Later she taught at the Portland school and after opening her own boarding school, Bay View House Seminary for Young Ladies, now Bayview College, in 1864, was joined by the rest of her family.